swipswaps/oci-hpc-runbook-rocky/Documentation/Terraform.md

 **Note2: The private_key_path and fingerprint are not related to the ssh key to access the instance.
 You can create using those [instructions](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm).**

 In the variable.tf file, you can change the availability domain, the shapes of the nodes, the number of visualization nodes, the VNC settings, Rocky installer URL,...
+The different variables are explained in the [Ressource Manager section](https://github.com/oci-hpc/oci-hpc-runbook-rocky/blob/master/Documentation/ResourceManager.md#select-variables)

 ### Run
 ```